Battle of Tannenberg Line: Attack of Soviet main forces

-The Soviet tanks besieged the Grenadier Hill and kept circling it, all the while firing away at the defenders.
+The Soviet tanks besieged Grenadier Hill and kept circling it, all the while firing away at the defenders.
 Nevertheless, they could not capture the summit due to heavy casualties caused by the German anti-tank guns and the anti-aircraft guns pointing their barrels down the slope.
 Other Soviet tanks reached the westernmost hill Tower Hill.
 The defenders in their bunkers, which were poorly fortified from the north and the flanks, were destroyed.
 Among the Soviet tank commanders, starshina S.F.
 Smirnov destroyed five German strongpoints.
 One of the tanks reached the community center of the municipality of Vaivara, blasting a hole in the wall.
 This remained the westernmost point the Soviet armed forces reached in Northeast Estonia until late September 1944.

 By noon on 29 July Soviet forces had almost seized control of the Tannenberg Line.
-German units counterattacked against the Soviets besieging the Tower Hill; the second secured the Narva–Tallinn Highway in the west and the third unit counterattacked between the Grenadier Hill and the railway a few kilometers to the south.
+German units counterattacked against the Soviets besieging Tower Hill; the second secured the Narva–Tallinn Highway in the west and the third unit counterattacked between Grenadier Hill and the railway a few kilometers to the south.
 After the counterattack, only one German Panther tank remained unscathed.